ddt-dechema/ptx-pathways-argentina/README.md

 * [leaflet](https://leafletjs.com/) is an open-source JavaScript library for mobile-friendly interactive maps.
 The whole map is based on leaflet.
 The [sidebar2 plugin](https://github.com/noerw/leaflet-sidebar-v2) is used on top, to create to sidebar, which is a free software and can be redistributed under the MIT license, as described [here](https://github.com/Leaflet/Leaflet/blob/main/LICENSE).
 The associated and necessary files for them to work are found in the folder `/assets`
-    * /leaflet.js
+    * `/leaflet.js`
-    * /leaflet.css
+    * `/leaflet.css`
-    * /leaflet-sidebar2.min.js
+    * `/leaflet-sidebar2.min.js`
-    * /leaflet-sidebar2.min.css
+    * `/leaflet-sidebar2.min.css`

 * [bootstrap v5.0](https://getbootstrap.com/docs/5.0/components/buttons/#outline-buttons) is a framework to build the responsive sites, which includes styling of text, buttons, forms etc. it is released under the MIT license and is copyright 2021 Twitter.
 The usage is possible due to the following condititions listed [here](https://getbootstrap.com/docs/5.0/about/license/).
 The files used are listed here:
-    * /bootstrap.min.css
+    * `/bootstrap.min.css`
-    * /bootstrap.bundle.min.js
+    * `/bootstrap.bundle.min.js`

 * Alternatively, in a previous version of the map, bulma is used as a CSS framework.
 Its source code is licensed under MIT, described [here](https://github.com/jgthms/bulma/blob/master/LICENSE).
 The main framework and the extensions are listed below:
 The associated and necessary files for them to work are found in the folder `/assets`.
-    * /bulma.min.css and /bulma-slider.min.css where downloaded from [here](https://bulma.io/)
+    * `/bulma.min.css` and `/bulma-slider.min.css` where downloaded from [here](https://bulma.io/)
-    * /bulma-slider.min.js is a [bulma extension](https://wikiki.github.io/form/slider/)
+    * `/bulma-slider.min.js` is a [bulma extension](https://wikiki.github.io/form/slider/)

 * [jQuery](https://jquery.com/) is a JavaScript library, which makes many common JS events, animations, etc. simpler to use and handle.
 For this map, version 3.7.1 is used.
 The jQuery library is [licensed](https://jquery.com/license/) under MIT terms.
-    * /jquery-3.7.1.min.js
+    * `/jquery-3.7.1.min.js`

 * [maptiler](https://www.maptiler.com/) is a map service provider but also software development company.
 It is used as a cloud hoster for this online map and provides the map tiles.
-The tiles contain information about the map itself, e.g. the styles, like if they should display a satellite version, whether water is depicted in blue and landscapes in green, or how hills are shown, but also contain datasets, such as names of countrys, border lines, but also.
+The tiles contain information about the map itself, e.g. the styles, like if they should display a satellite version, whether water is depicted in blue and landscapes in green, or how hills are shown, but also contain datasets, such as names of countrys, border lines.
-The files used to display .
 The tiles were downloaded from a cdn initially.
 The similarities and differences between maps, tiles and data are described on their own [website](https://documentation.maptiler.com/hc/en-us/articles/4405446399505-Maps-Tiles-Data-What-are-they-and-how-do-they-differ).

     For the current version of the carbon sources in Argentina, a personal account was created.
 After the login, each user receives a so-called API-key, which is included in the `main.js` file.
 In this file, one can also decide, which "style" to  be used.
 The current version uses `bright`.